bmarlow/Ansible-Satellite-Self-Service/1-Deploy_VMs_From_Satellite_with_Ansible/README.md

 To configure these through the Satellite UI, navigate to **Infrastructure-->Compute Profiles** and create the appropriate profiles that your organization desires.
 *Note: remember the purpose of automation is to handle MOST of your cases, not necessarily all of them.
 Keep the number of compute profiles you have to match your most common use cases.*

-**For the first few exercises we are going to be focused at on-premise environment-type providers (RHV,VMware).**
+**For the first few exercises we are going to be focused at on-premise environment-type providers (RHV, VMware).**

-**There are addtional steps required for cloud providers that will be covered at a later point**
+**There are addtional steps required for cloud providers that will be covered at a later point.**

 Here is an example of what a large compute profile for our RHV instance might look like: